GAIA-X4PLC-AAD/ontology-management-base/README.md

   ```
   This is obviously not conform since the mandatory files `url` and `type` of `LinkShape` are missing.
 This bug will be fixed in the future.

+  * f you integrate an "external" shape, e.g. Range2DShape, you should check whether it has been correctly attached to the instance file and is not duplicated.
+If an attribute in the claims instance is defined more than once and the creation of the self description is done with the [SD-Creator](sd-creator.gxfs.gx4fm.org), the signature validation of the federated catalogue fails.